blazingbobcat/ball-sport/README.md

 # ball-sport
  Ball sport game

-                                                      Ball Sport Version 1.1 You are a black-and-white cartoon character juggling 3 balls until you drop one.
+                                                      Ball Sport Version 1.1.1 You are a black-and-white cartoon character juggling 3 balls until you drop one.
 The third ball comes after 100 points.
 How many points can you rack up before you drop a ball?
 Instructions are on the screen before you begin playing.
-This is a revision of the original version 1.0.
-Some major bugs were resolved, and new features were added.
+Version 1.1.1 is a revision of a revision of version 1.0.
+There was a minor bug in version 1.1 that showed the wrong game over screen.
+Now, I would like to move on to other projects, so I would appreciate it if no more bugs found in the program were brought to my attention.
+I don't want to polish this game any more for you people as it would waste my time.
+I thank you all for at least trying out my first game in Pygame.

                                                             Features

 -2-Player Mode!
 Compete against a friend!
 -Hi-Score system!
 Records all your high scores from the game in a log!
--Realistic sound effects, like you've never heard before!
+-Realistic sound effects!
 -Exciting juggling action just like in real life!

 This version made in Python 3.6.3 (64-bit) using pygame version 1.9.
 Should be compatible with all OS's.